Mobius1/rprogress/README.md

 ## Sync vs Async

-By default, `rprogress` runs asyncronously with callbacks available to call when the progress bar is complete.

-By setting `Async` to `false`, the resource will run syncronously and any code after the progress bar function will not run until the progress bar is complete.
+The `Start()` method runs in sync so any code after the call to the method won't be run until the progress is complete.
+If you want a progress bar to run asyncronously, you can use the `Custom()` method with `Async` set to `true`

 ##### Async
 ```lua